theteapot/Deep-Learning/first-neural-network/README.md

-A neural network that predicts daily bike rental ridership
+A simple neural network that predicts daily bike rentals.

 ### References: